How to Check your Ubuntu Version

 DISTRIB_DESCRIPTION="Ubuntu 20.04.1 LTS"

-If the previous two files didn’t get what you needed, we could try looking at the contents of the “/etc/os-release” file.
+If the previous two methods didn’t get what you needed, we can instead look at the contents of the “/etc/os-release” file.

-1. We can make use of the handy cat command to get the contents of the file.
+1. Luckily, using the “/etc/os-release” file is a super easy way to get your Ubuntu version from the terminal.
+We can simply use the cat command to dump the contents of the file.

 Run the following command on your Ubuntu device to output the version information from the file.